-The 5.853-kilometre circuit is located within Sochi’s dazzling Olympic Park and winds its way around many of the architecturally eye-catching venues that were built for the Games.
+The 5.848-kilometre circuit is located within Sochi’s dazzling Olympic Park and winds its way around many of the architecturally eye-catching venues that were built for the Games.

-“I’m very impressed with the layout of the track”, says FIA Formula One race director and safety delegate Charlie Whiting.
+“I’m very impressed with the layout of the track,” was the verdict of FIA Formula One race director and safety delegate Charlie Whiting.
 “The size of the project is very impressive”.

-Four-time world champion Sebastian Vettel, who visited the completed circuit in August, was equally impressed with what he found.
+Four-time world champion Sebastian Vettel was equally impressed with what he found.

 "It’s an interesting layout with a good mix of high-speed corners and technical sections," he said.
-"It’s going to be a huge challenge in a Formula One car."
+"It’s a huge challenge in a Formula One car."